 There’s a food court at the casino with tables where you can relax and eat.
 You can’t bring any outside food or drinks onto the casino floor, but you can order drinks when you’re at the slot machines and card tables.
 North Carolina’s ABC laws don’t allow free alcoholic drinks to gamblers, but you can get free non-alcoholic drinks when you’re gambling in North Carolina.

 Murphy, North Carolina is Cherokee County, so it’s rich in history, a history that you may have learned about in school — but maybe not.
-And even if you did learn about it, school was probably so long ago for you at this point (it was for me, anyway).
-So going into the museum, learning or relearning about the Cherokee tribe, and the area that you’re visiting is a really great idea.
+And even if you did learn about it, school was probably so long ago for you at this point.
+So going into the Cherokee County Historical Museum (87 Peachtree St), learning or relearning about the Cherokee tribe, and the area that you’re visiting is a really great idea.

 Enjoy the mountains